2022 Hours of Operation:

 The Port Huron Museum is home to over 45,000 objects and archival items relating to the history, pre-history and culture of the Blue Water Area.
-While all of our sites have items from the Port Huron Museum’s collection, the majority of our object, document, and photograph collections are housed at the Main Museum.
+While all of our sites have items from the Port Huron Museum’s collection, the majority of our object, document, and photograph collections are housed at the Carnegie Center.

 A 6,000+ square feet gallery space houses rotating exhibits and changes routinely, so there is always something new!

 We have recently finished Phase II of Carnegie Reimagined!
 This project included the removal of our original library stacks while maintaining the support and structure of our original glass Mezzanine floor.
 Phase II renovations were funded by a generous grant from the Michigan Council for Arts and Cultural Affairs.
 Click here for more details on the renovation project.